 Sampled farms and ranches receive a presurvey letter explaining the survey and that they will be contacted for survey purposes only.
 The letter provides the questions to be asked to allow respondents to prepare in advance and also provides a pass code they can use to complete the survey on the internet (CASI).
 All modes of data collection are utilized for cattle surveys.
 Regional Field Offices are given the option of conducting a mail out/mail back phase.
 While mail is the least costly mode of collection, the short data collection period and the uncertainty of postal delivery times limit its effectiveness.
 Most of the data are collected by CATI by individual Regional Field Offices and Data Collection Centers.
-Limited personal interviewing is done, generally for large operations or those with special handling arrangements.
 A program is run to determine if any sampled farms are in multiple on-going surveys, so data collection can be coordinated.